Value of Norway government petroleum assets rises, study shows

 OSLO, June 27 (Reuters) - The value of the Norwegian government's direct investments in oil and natural gas fields is now estimated at 1,584 billion Norwegian crowns ($162 billion), an increase of 540 billion since 2020, the country's industry ministry said on Monday.

-The estimated value of the assets known as SDFI, was based on a study by consultancy Rystad Energy, the ministry said.
+The estimated value of the assets known as SDFI, was based on a study by consultancy Rystad Energy.

+"A significant rise in the price of oil and gas, among other things as a result of the war in Ukraine, explains much of the increase," the ministry said.

+Still, the long-term forecasts for gas prices were largely unchanged since 2020, it added.

 ($1 = 9.8052 Norwegian crowns)